Predicting Global HRTFs From Scanned Head Geometry Using Deep Learning and Compact Representations: Deep learning design and implementation

 \subsection{Dataset}

-We used the HUTUBS database~\cite{fabian2019hutubs} in our experiments, which includes both the HRTF data and subjects' scanned head mesh data, and the experiments and evaluations are using the 53 subjects with valid hand scans out of a total of 96 subjects.
-Part of the anthropometrics data ($x_1$ through $x_{17}$ in the HUTUBS anthropometric measures) provided by the database are also used.
-Since the number of the subjects is small when a valid head scan is needed, the leave-one-out cross-validation is adopted in this study.
+We use the HUTUBS database~\cite{brinkmann2019hutubs} in our experiments, which includes both the HRTF data and the subjects' scanned head mesh data.
+We perform experiments and evaluations using the 53 subjects with valid hand scans out of a total of 96 subjects.
+Part of the anthropometrics data ($x_1$ through $x_{17}$ in the HUTUBS anthropometric measures) included in the database are also used.
+Since the number of subjects is small, the leave-one-out cross-validation is adopted in this study.